October Birth Flowers: Marigolds and Cosmos

 Body

 Marigolds and cosmos are the birth flowers for October.
-These popular flowers are both easy to grow and provide color in the garden until the first frost of the fall.
-Their rich history and long-held symbolism make marigolds and cosmos plants that are meaningful in so many ways.
+Both of these popular flowers are easy to grow and provide color in the garden until the first frost of the fall.
+Their rich history and long-held symbolism make marigolds and cosmos plants meaningful in so many ways.
 Learn more about these two flowers!

 What Are the October Birth Flowers?